 I was getting sweaty as I was carrying a backpack with a laptop and other accessories.
-I walked towards my destination for around 2 hours finally got into a taxi almost forcefully and reached the venue within a few hours.
+I walked towards my destination for around 2 hours since I couldn’t find any transports.
+Finally got into a taxi almost forcefully and reached the venue within a few hours.

 Finally Met with PyGeeks & Mentors